-- A TV streamer streams audio from a TV and most other audio sources to your hearing aids at a volume that suits vou. - A basic remote control adjusts volume, mutes your hearing aids, and changes programs. - An advanced remote control adjusts volume, mutes your hearing aids, changes programs, and displays your settings. - A phone clip streams phone conversations and stereo sound to both hearing aids and doubles as a remote control - A body-worn microphone is a microphone that can be worn by others.
-It improves speech comprehension in noisy situations. - A wireless microphone.
-It works like the body-worn microphone, but doubles as a table microphone.
-Furthermore, it has a built-in telecoil that allows it to connect with a teleloop system, a connector for a FM receiver, and a mini-jack input for wired streaming of audio from a computer or music player.
+- A TV streamer streams audio from a TV and most other audio sources to your hearing aids at a volume that suits you. - A basic remote control adjusts volume, mutes your hearing aids, and changes programs. - An advanced remote control adjusts volume, mutes your hearing aids, changes programs, and displays your settings. - A phone clip streams phone conversations and stereo sound to both hearing aids and doubles as a remote control - A body-worn microphone is a microphone that can be worn by others.
+It improves speech comprehension in noisy situations. - A wireless microphone works like the body-worn microphone, but doubles as a table microphone.
+Furthermore, it has a built-in telecoil that allows it to connect with a teleloop system, a connector for a FM receiver, and a mini-jack input for wired streaming of audio from a computer or music player. - An app which you can install on your mobile device to enable streaming and control directly from your mobile device.
+See "Advanced options", page 34.